mcmah309/anyhow/README.md

 ```text
 Hmm something went wrong making the hamburger.
 ```
+#### What's Wrong with Solution?
-Note, if we forget to catch in the write spot, we just introduced a bug or worse - crashed our entire program.
+If we forget to catch in the correct spot, we just introduced a bug or worse - crashed our entire program.
+We may later reuse `makeHamburger`, `makeFood`, or `order`, and forget that it can throw.
+The more we reuse functions that can throw, the less maintainable and error-prone our program becomes.
+Throwing is also an expensive operation, as it requires stack unwinding.

 ## The Better Ways To Handle Errors With Anyhow
-#### What Is a Result Monad Type And Why Use it?
-A monad is just a wrapper around an object that provides a standard way of interacting with the inner object.
-The `Result` monad is used in place of throwing exceptions.
-Instead of a function throwing an exception, the function returns a `Result`, which can either be a `Ok` (Success) or `Err` (Error/Failure), `Result` is the type union between the two.
-Before unwrapping the inner object, you check the type of the `Result` through conventions like `case Ok(:final ok)` and `isOk()`.
-Checking allows you to either resolve any potential issues in the calling function or pass the error up the chain until a function resolves the issue.
-This provides predictable control flow to your program, eliminating many potential bugs and countless hours of debugging.
+Other languages address the throwing exception issue by preventing them entirely.
+Most that do use a `Result` monad.

-### Result Type Error Handling
+### Base Result Type Error Handling
 With the base `Result` type, implemented based on the Rust standard [Result] type, there are no more undefined behaviours due to control flow.
 ```dart